-A healthy-fare-meets-comfort-food concept informs the menus at this cheerful River North restaurant and, to be sure, many of the dessert offerings—vanilla bean–flecked kulfi, chia pudding, a gluten-free chocolate cake—cleave to this ethos.
+A healthy-fare-meets-comfort-food concept informs the menus at this cheerful River North restaurant and, to be sure, many of the dessert offerings—chia pudding, shortbread lemon tart and warm apple strudel—cleave to this ethos.
 And then there’s the Oh My!
 Caramel Pie, a tall wedge of luxurious burnished caramel—less dense than dulce de leche, but not by much—atop a shortbread crust so buttery it shatters beneath your fork.
 It’s a devil-may-care-for-health kind of dessert, and it’s worth it.
 For a sweet fix to go, check out the coffee counter’s selection of enormous and excellent cookies.

 The dessert roster at this cool Korean-American newcomer changes often, making it difficult to define it with too much precision.
 But thus far a common thread runs through the offerings: Familiar sweets are tweaked just enough to make us consider them afresh.
 Who knew, for instance, that glutinous mochi, made earthy with rye butter, paired so comfortingly with tangy ricotta?
 Or how humble baked apple could be elevated with the addition of a more-savory-than-sugary burnt miso ice cream?
 No matter the current lineup, you’re in for a dessert that honors the creative spirit of the dishes that preceded it.